 Timo Viialainen works in the fields of visual art, performance art and sound art.
 Though most part of his work has been live performances, his contemporary work usually takes its shape in conceptual sculptures that often feature an activating element which engages the viewer.
 His interest lies in intuitive prelinguistic experience and contradictory concepts that can be found in the various capitalised environments in which we exist.

 Timo is a graduate from the Academy of Fine Arts at the University of the Arts Helsinki.

-Besides the solo exhibition, I’m working on a series of performances that relate to the theme of electricity cut which has been present in my earlier work.
-The first performance took place on 4 September in the Old Booze Factory Manilla in Turku as part of the festival New Performance Turku.
+Besides the exhibition I worked on a series of performance art pieces that relate to the theme of electricity cut which has been present in my earlier work.
+The first performance, titled ”Engagement part IV”, took place on 4 September in the New Performance Turku Festival.
 The second one, titled ”What did you do as a child when the thunder cut the power?”, was presented during the Performance Protocols event and exhibition that was held in Akusmata and Third Space galleries in Helsinki between 18 and 28 September.